Josh Roenicke: Pitching style

-Roenicke throws five pitches.
-He has a four-seam fastball thrown at 91–95 mph, a two-seam fastball at 91–94, a slider (82–86), a curveball (76–79), and an occasional changeup (83–85).
-He does not use his changeup against right-handed hitters.
-His primary fastball against righties is the four-seamer, while he leans toward the two-seamer against lefties.
-Despite average to above-average whiff rates on his pitches, he strikes hitters out at a rate well below one per inning.
+Roenicke threw five pitches.
+He had a four-seam fastball thrown at 91–95 mph, a two-seam fastball at 91–94, a slider (82–86), a curveball (76–79), and an occasional changeup (83–85).
+He did not use his changeup against right-handed hitters.
+His primary fastball against righties was the four-seamer, while he leaned toward the two-seamer against lefties.
+Despite average to above-average whiff rates on his pitches, he struck hitters out at a rate well below one per inning.

 Personal life

-Roenicke, who grew up in Nevada City, California, comes from a baseball family as his brother Jason played in Toronto's minor league system in 2008-2009, his father Gary played 12 major league seasons from 1976 to 1988 and is currently a scout in the Baltimore Orioles organization, and his uncle Ron played 8 seasons from 1981 to 1988 and was previously the manager of the Milwaukee Brewers from 2011 to 2015 and the Boston Red Sox in 2020.
+Roenicke, who grew up in Nevada City, California, comes from a baseball family as his brother Jason played in Toronto's minor league system in 2008–2009, his father Gary played 12 major league seasons from 1976 to 1988 and is currently a scout in the Baltimore Orioles organization, and his uncle Ron played 8 seasons from 1981 to 1988 and was previously the manager of the Milwaukee Brewers from 2011 to 2015 and the Boston Red Sox in 2020.

 Roenicke is the brother-in-law of former Colorado Rockies outfielder Ian Desmond, having married Desmond's sister Nikki in 2010.